 EAT Restaurant Initiative

-The Alabama Environmental Council (AEC) would like to invite you to join the Earth Aware Team (EAT) We want you to help us support restaurants that adopt sustainable practices such as avoiding the use of toxic food service containers.
+The Alabama Environmental Council (AEC) would like to invite you to join the Earth Aware Team (EAT).

 Members and supporters of EAT Alabama understand that their choices make a difference.